eweb-dev/kvm-install-vm/README.md

 ## kvm-install-vm

 A bash wrapper around virt-install to build virtual machines on a local KVM hypervisor.
-Tested on Fedora 25.
+Tested on CentOS 7.

 ### Usage